 Will you get your money back?
 Most likely yes.
 But here’s the way it works.

 The bank here who owns the ATM which failed to dispense is acting solely as a service provider to your US bank.
 They are not responsible to give you a refund, and they certainly won’t.
+The money wasn’t taken from any other their accounts, they never had your money, so they can’t give it back even if they wanted to.
 They are required, and normally will, report the “no dispense” to your US bank, and the end of the next banking day here in the Philippines.
+You are also authori

 What do I recommend? belt and suspenders, or even multiple belts.